 Allan was a candidate (unsuccessfully) for the Liberal Party of Canada during the 2015 and 2019 federal elections, in the southwestern Ontario riding of Huron-Bruce and placed a close second to the Conservative incumbent.

-His singular focus now is his role as the head of Carleton’s journalism program.
+His singular focus now is his dual role as Director of the School of Journalism and Communication and head of Carleton’s journalism program.